Colima: Tourist attractions

 Colima's most important tourism destination is the beaches of Manzanillo, which is popular among those in western Mexico as well as many sports fishermen.
 Historically, the port was the point of departure for various maritime expeditions and received the annual Manila Galleon from the Philippines.
 It has called itself the "World Capital of the Sailfish" since 1957 when 336 species were caught off its shores.
 The abundance of this fish along with marlin has made it a popular destination with sports fishermen and the city holds the annual Dorsey International fishing tournament.
-However, it is not as well known or as well visited as other Pacific destinations such as Puerto Vallarta, despite long sandy beaches and docks for cruise ships.
+It is not as well known or as visited as other Pacific destinations such as Puerto Vallarta, despite long sandy beaches and docks for cruise ships.
 In the 2000s, the city worked to renovate its downtown, with all buildings now showing white facades and many with red tile roofs.

 The second most important destination is the small town of Comala, a small traditional town near the capital of Colima.
 Comala was named a "Pueblo Mágico" in 2002 because of its natural surroundings and traditional architecture, which its downtown declared a historic monument.
 Since 1962, all the buildings in the town have been painted white and most have red tile roofs, giving it the nickname of "White Village of America."